-In retrospect, the only thing I would do differently is to spray a few more layers of topcoat onto the entire chair.
-The trick to making this endure the elements better is in spraying many light coats of water-based varnish to seal in the paper and keep it from lifting.
-Unfortunately we ran out of time before we could build up the topcoat, so it did suffer once on display.
+In retrospect, I would spray a few more layers of topcoat onto the entire chair.
+The trick to making this endure the elements better is spraying many light coats of water-based varnish.
+The better you seal in the paper, the less it will lift.
+Unfortunately we did run out of time before we could build up the topcoat, so it did suffer once on display.

 If you’re ever in the Toronto area (or just haven’t visited for a while), you should definitely check out what’s on at the Ontario Science Centre and drop in!
 I know that Hubs and I are due for a visit soon 🙂